Penalty Methods with Stochastic Approximation for Stochastic Nonlinear Programming: A penalty method with stochastic first-order approximation for SNLP

 \end{defi}

-When solving nonlinear programming, however, it is possible that one algorithm fails to output a feasible point.
+When solving nonlinear programming {problems}, however, it is possible that one algorithm fails to output a feasible point.
 For example, the constraints $c(x)=0$ may not be realized for any $x\in\R^n$.
-In this case, the best one can hope is to find $x$ such that $\|c(x)\|$ is minimized, or in other words, the infeasibility $\|c(x)\|$ could not be improved any more in a neighborhood of $x$.
-Cartis, Gould and Toint \cite{cgt11} introduced the definition of $\epsilon$-approximate critical point of \eqref{orig-prob} as follows. \begin{defi} $x$ is called an $\epsilon$-approximate critical point of \eqref{orig-prob}, if there exists $\lambda\in\R^q$ such that the following two inequalities hold:
+In this case, the best one can hope is to find $x$ such that $\|c(x)\|$ is minimized, or in other words, the constraint violation $\|c(x)\|$ could not be improved any more in a neighborhood of $x$.
+Therefore, Cartis, Gould and Toint \cite{cgt11} introduced the following definition of $\epsilon$-approximate critical point of \eqref{orig-prob}. \begin{defi} $x$ is called an $\epsilon$-approximate critical point of \eqref{orig-prob}, if there exists $\lambda\in\R^q$ such that the following two inequalities hold: